 Those sarcomeres (muscle fibers) are already stretched out.

 And then you stretch them even tighter.
 And then the muscle relaxes--> produces less tension--> can’t contract and actually recover the sarcomeres.
 The sarcomeres don’t get to recover and then they’re not able to regenerate their energy.
 They end up dying and fading away, and you lose sarcomeres in that lengthened hamstring.
-As you lose sarcomeres, that means that the pelvis is pulled forwarded more, the posterior aspect of the pelvis is pulled higher... and sure enough, you get tighter hamstrings.
+As you lose sarcomeres, that means that the pelvis is pulled forward more, the posterior aspect of the pelvis is pulled higher... and sure enough, you get tighter hamstrings.

 Now you gotta stretch again, right?!
-And the intervention that you can use to end the cycle of destruction of your butt and hams, is to loosen up the quads a little bit.
+The intervention that you can use to end the cycle of destruction of your butt and hams, is to loosen up the quads a little bit.
 Some soft tissue work, maybe even some static stretching.
 If you’re not doing a lot of stretching of the quads, a little can go a long way.